c-j-p-nordquist/ekolod/README.md

 # Ekolod

-Ekolod is a simple, efficient HTTP probe for monitoring web services, with built-in support for OpenTelemetry metrics and Prometheus export.
+Ekolod is a simple, efficient HTTP probe for monitoring web services, with built-in support for Prometheus metrics export.
 It now includes a SvelteKit-based UI for easy visualization and management.

 ## Features

 - Configurable HTTP probing of multiple targets
 - SvelteKit-based UI for visualization and management
-- OpenTelemetry metrics integration
 - Prometheus metrics endpoint
 - YAML-based configuration
 - Docker support for easy deployment